-The welfare of persons in our community is of paramount importance.
-At times people on and offcampus may need assistance.
-NSU encourages employees to offer help and assistance to others in need.
-Sometimes, employees are hesitant to offer assistance to others, for fear that they may get themselves in trouble (for example, as student who has been drinking underage might hesitate to help take a victim of sexual misconduct to NSU Police).
-NSU pursues a policy of limited immunity for employees who offer help to others in need.
-While employee violations cannot be overlooked, NSU will take into consideration the positive actions of those who offer their assistance to others in need.
+The welfare of students in our community is of paramount importance.
+At times, students on and off-campus may need assistance.
+NSU encourages students to offer help and assistance to others in need.
+Sometimes, students are hesitant to offer assistance to others, for fear that they may get themselves in trouble (for example, as student who has been drinking underage might hesitate to help take a victim of sexual misconduct to NSU Police).
+NSU pursues a policy of limited immunity for students who offer help to others in need.
+While Student Conduct Code violations cannot be overlooked, NSU will take into consideration the positive actions of those who offer their assistance to others in need.